An analytics audit is what stands between you and a better version of you. I’ll explain why.

 2. Does your analytics solution map to your business strategy?

 In order to get the maximum ROI on your analytics efforts and investments, your technology must support a well-defined and widely understood strategy.
+What exactly are you measuring and what sort of business impact does that have?

-Collaborate with the various stakeholders in your organization to determine the most important KPIs.
+Make sure to collaborate with the various stakeholders in your organization to determine the most important KPIs.
 Consider what metrics and traffic segments need to be captured in order to most accurately measure those KPIs, and the resulting data that will confirm if your digital business model is effective.

 3. How will you use the data?